thecraftman/vagrant-commands/README.md

 **- Vagrant Suspend**

 This command suspends the virtual machine.
 Most of the work done is saved and the machine is put into a `sleep mode of sorts`.
-The machine state is saved and it’s very quick to stop and start the work done.
+The machine state is saved nd it’s very quick to stop and start the work done.
 This command is applicable if you don't want to leave the machine running during short breaks.